mesadev-esc/repo/README.md

 #### 5. Cydia at last!

-Push your changes again to Github and if you haven't done yet, go ahead and add your repo to Cydia.
+If you haven't done yet, go ahead and add your repo to Cydia.
 You should now be able to install your tweak into your own repo.

 ### Cleanup